-“The Time of Death” is the seventh story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“The Time of Death” is the seventh story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 According to what I’ve found, “The Time of Death” is the oldest story in the collection, written in 1953 and first published in Canadian Forum in 1956.
 While I can see that it perhaps lacks some of the polish, acute observations, and dramatic turns of Munro’s later works, it’s a remarkable short story apparently based on a real death that took place in Wingham, Munro’s hometown, in 1939.